 This section brings together many of the skills you have learned so far, and adds two more.
 Census data is not just about national statistics.
 There is an abundance of data at the state, county, city and town level.
 There is also plenty of census tract and census block data.
-But how would you see on a map what geography corresponds to that census tract? ?
-This is where custom maps come in.
+But how, on the map, would you see the geography that corresponds to that census tract?
+This is where Custom Regions come in.